William Cavendish, 5th Duke of Devonshire: Second marriage

 By his second wife, Lady Elizabeth Foster, he had no legitimate issue, but the couple had two illegitimate children born before their marriage.
 A son, Augustus, was given the surname Clifford and became Sir Augustus Clifford and rose to be an admiral in the Royal Navy and the Gentleman Usher of the Black Rod in the House of Lords; his descendants would die out in the male line in 1895.
 The Duke's daughter by Lady Elizabeth, Caroline, was given a different surname from her brother, St. Jules.
 Caroline St. Jules would marry the Hon.
 George Lamb, a brother of the 2nd Viscount Melbourne (himself married to Lady Caroline Ponsonby, niece of Lady Georgiana Spencer, the 5th Duke's 1st wife).
 Caroline and George Lamb had no issue.

 Mistress

 The 5th Duke had a daughter—Charlotte, given the surname Williams—by his mistress, Charlotte Spencer, the daughter of an indigent clergyman.
-His first child was born shortly after his marriage to Lady Georgiana Spencer (no relation to his mistress).
-Charlotte would later marry suitably.
+His first child was born shortly following his marriage to Lady Georgiana Spencer (no relation to his mistress).
+Charlotte would soon marry impendingly suitably.

 Buxton

 The fifth Duke would be closely involved with the nearby spa town of Buxton.
-He would use the profits from his copper mines to transform the town into a replica of Bath, including the Crescent Hotel and an octagonal set of stables, which would later become the Devonshire Dome.
+He used the profits from his copper mines to transform the town into a replica of Bath, including the Crescent Hotel and an octagonal set of stables, which later became the Devonshire Dome.